chayan93/JSONViewer/README.md

 # JSON Viewer
-A chrome extension that formats/beautifies the selected valid JSON text and show the same in a new browser tab - helpful in viewing the JSON file in a more readable format.
+A chrome extension that formats/beautifies the selected valid JSON text and show the same in a new browser popup window tab - helpful in viewing the JSON file in a more readable format.

 ## Installation
 - Download the github repository to your local computer and unzip it.
 - Check how to use unpacked chrome extension [here](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#:~:text=To%20load%20an%20unpacked%20extension,the%20bottom%20of%20the%20menu) and follow the instructions.

 ## Features
-- Generates a formatted/beautified view of the selected valid JSON text
+- Generates a formatted/beautified view of the selected valid JSON text.
+- At first, find and read the text that is selected in the current browser tab.
+If no selection is found or the selected text is an invalid JSON, user gets to choose whether they want to view the last copied text.
 - Users can set their preferred colors for the below attributes by selecting the options page:
     - Background Color
     - Text Color